Sayantika96/Intel_Image_Data_Augmentation/README.md

 ## Training the Model
 Here’s how the CNN model is trained:

-Loss Function: CrossEntropyLoss is used for multi-class classification.
+-  Loss Function: CrossEntropyLoss is used for multi-class classification.
-Optimizer: Adam optimizer with a learning rate of 0.001.
+-  Optimizer: Adam optimizer with a learning rate of 0.001.
-Epochs: Default training for 10 epochs (can be adjusted).
+-  Epochs: Default training for 10 epochs (can be adjusted).
-Batch Size: 32 images per batch.
+-  Batch Size: 32 images per batch.

+---

+## Results
+Validation Accuracy: ~75.67% (after training for 10 epochs).

+---

+## References
+PyTorch Documentation
+Intel Image Classification Dataset on Kaggle
+Python TQDM – For displaying training progress bars.